telerik/ajax-docs/api/server/Telerik.Web.UI/MultiDayViewSettings.md

             	If all time slots are full and this property is set to false, the user will not be able to insert appointments.

+###  ShowDateHeaders `Boolean`

+Gets or sets a value indicating whether to render date headers for the current view.

+###  ShowHiddenAppointmentsIndicator `Boolean`

+Gets or sets a value indicating whether to render indicator for appointments
+            that are not visible when displaying only working hours, but will become visible when displaying the full day.

+###  ShowHoursColumn `Boolean`

+Gets or sets a value indicating whether to render the hours column in day and week view.

 ###  ShowInsertArea `Boolean`

 Gets or sets a boolean value that specifies whether to